markbastian/keg-party/README.md

   - `HTTP ERROR 500 Cannot invoke "java.lang.CharSequence.length()" because "this.text" is null`
   - Why?
   - If you go to `/login` it gets fine.
 It should redirect and, in fact, does later on.

+Bugs:
+- [ ] 3 starred taps, then add like 20 unstarred taps.
+Delete the unstarred taps.
+  - The starred don't jump to the top, you have to refresh
+  - How do I fix this?
+  - Probably just a full swap since this is so destructive
+    - Instead of nuking the unstarred on the FE just reload with 10 starred

 Client QoL:
 - [ ] Add args for deps so we can easily launch with -X args